 And if you'd like some help getting started with a convertible debt or equity financing generator, a lot of people like the KISS documents from 500 Startups.

 Advisors are an amazing part of the startup ecosystem.
 They're the people who contribute their time and expertise to startups — time and expertise that's absolutely invaluable to a company's growth as founders often wear a million different hats and learn on the go.

 Entrepreneur and executive advisor Kris Kelso points out that, like so many things in the startup world, there are no strict guidelines for assigning startup equity compensation to advisors.

 However, he says 0.5 percent and 1 percent is a good range to consider, vested over one to two years.
 For that amount, he suggests you can expect about two to five hours per month of involvement from your advisor.

-For formal advisors, Dan recommends compensating them with startup equity that’s worth between 0.1 percent and 0.5 percent of the company.
+For formal advisors, Dan recommends compensating them with startup equity that's worth between a 0.1 and 0.5 ownership percentage.
 If the formal advisor is “amazing” and “will also help with the fundraising process,” he suggests going as high as 1 percent.
-Personal advisors may or may not get equity, but generally don't, often receiving cash compensation \ ordinary income instead.
+Personal advisors may or may not get start-up equity, but generally don't, often receiving cash compensation \ ordinary income instead.

 “For the general work, you need to estimate the amount of work that will be done by the advisor,” Yoash writes.
 “But keep in mind that most companies allocate 5 to 10 percent of their equity for ESOP (Employees and consultants Shares Options Plan) and, from what I've seen, advisors usually take 1 to 2 percent.
 However, for the VC contacts (and make sure they are not ‘brokers' if they are not licensed as such), you can offer a percentage (usually between five and 10 percent) from the investment, or a percentage from the issued shares in such investment (again five to 10 percent) or both.”